josephbae96/josephbae96.github.io/about.md

 Science in Electrical and Computer Engineering from the University of Texas At Austin.

-I love traveling, meeting new people and spending free time with my three dogs.
+I love traveling, cooking, reading, playing video games, meeting new people and spending free time with my three dogs.

+Let me know what your favorite book and recipes are, I'd love to check them out!

 Thanks for reading!